bleskes/elasticsearch/java/apps/engineApi/README.txt

     }
 }'

-In this example, we are specifying that we want the analysis to be executed on the 'responsetime' field.
+In this example, we are creating a new job with the ID 'farequote' and specifying that we want the analysis to be executed on the 'responsetime' field.
 This field contains a numeric value, so we specify the metric function, which expands to all of min, mean, max, and sum.
 (Had we wanted to look at event rate or rare fields we'd have used one of the other available functions.)
 By declaring byFieldName as 'airline', the analysis will be performed across all airlines, instead of a unique analysis done for each of the 19 airlines.

 bucketSpan defines that the analysis should be performed across hourly (3600 second) windows.